top of page

 • Nurture: Detach your sense of self from the experience.

-Use the STOP Method Before Acting
+STOP Method

 • Stop: Pause immediately when you notice strong emotions coming up.